 The oncology rehabilitation team at Western

-Led by Director of Oncology Rehabilitation Jane White, the oncology rehabilitation team at CTCA at Western Regional Medical Center (Western) consists of caring and experienced physical therapists, occupational therapists, speech and language pathologists and massage therapists.
+Led by Director of Oncology Rehabilitation Services Lisa Poormon, the oncology rehabilitation team at CTCA at Western Regional Medical Center (Western) consists of caring and experienced physical therapists, occupational therapists, speech and language pathologists and massage therapists.

-According to White, the goal of the oncology rehabilitation team is to get you back to functioning as you did before the cancer diagnosis.
-“Whether it’s running a marathon, playing with the kids, or getting the mail, we have targeted therapies to help cancer patients strengthen their bodies and reduce fatigue,” she says.
+According to Poormon, the goal of the oncology rehabilitation team is to get you back to functioning as you did before the cancer diagnosis.
+“Whether it’s running a marathon, playing with the kids, or getting the mail, we offer targeted approaches designed to help cancer patients strengthen their bodies and reduce fatigue,” she says.

-The team works closely with the other clinical areas of the hospital, including mind-body medicine, naturopathic medicine, and pulmonology, to integrate your treatment plan.
+The team works closely with the other clinical areas of the hospital, including professionals from the mind-body medicine, naturopathic medicine and pulmonology teams, to integrate your treatment plan.